.NET HELP

 Priority Queue

 A data structure called a priority queue keeps track of several components, each of which has a priority assigned to it.
-The essential characteristic of a priority queue is that it allows for efficient retrieval as the element with the highest priority (or lowest priority value, depending on the implementation) priority is always at the front.
+The essential characteristic of a priority queue is that it allows for efficient retrieval as the element with the highest priority (or lowest priority value, depending on the implementation) is always at the front.
 In situations where tasks or items must be handled in a certain sequence according to their priority, priority queues are frequently utilized.

 Although there isn't a PriorityQueue class in the C# standard library, you may create one yourself or utilize third-party libraries that offer this data structure.
 The array heap has an initial capacity, and a new heap with a bigger capacity is formed when it fills up, and we attempt to enqueue a new element.
-Two components are served in the same order that they were queued if they share equal priority.
+Two components are served in the same order they were queued if they share equal priority.
 To prevent race situations, you need to develop your unique code to handle thread safety.

 When components have corresponding priorities and must be handled according to those priorities, a priority queue in C# offers several benefits.